The Resus Nurse Podcast and Blog

 Noah Dirsa, Original Artwork

 Original artwork for the Resus Nurse Podcast and Blog was created by Noah Dirsa.
-Noah is an artist, creative director, and married to Yun Cee.
-Therefore, art must be made on demand for a healthy marriage.
+Noah is an artist and a Creative Director of Digital Brand Content.

 The information on the website is not meant to replace the advice of a health professional; it is designed to complement, not replace, the relationship between a patient and his/her own physician.
 For more on this see our disclaimer.